bleything/threedee/battery_cases/README.md

 All other settings were left at defaults.

+The [full.stl] file contains the tops and bottoms of all three cases and was assembled by [full.scad].

 The [bottoms.stl] file contains all three case bottoms and was assembled by [bottoms.scad].